How Much Does Branding Cost in the UK? [2026 Guide]

 Here's how to plan and allocate a branding budget smartly.

-• Am I building a new brand from scratch or rebranding an existing business?
+Am I putting together a new brand or rebranding?

 The answers will impact your budget.
 A local café, for example, might pay £1,000–£2,000, but a tech startup pitching to investors might need £5,000–£10,000+ for strategy and design.